|

 Line: Rio Gold Line

-Delayed Harvest waters are now open to catch and keep for the summer.
-While these rivers will not be stocked again until October, but there are still plenty of fish left.
+The Delayed Harvest rivers are very warm right now.
+If you plan on fishing these rivers, then make sure you are there at daylight and done by 10 am.
+All of these waters are now open to catch and keep for the summer.
+While these rivers will not be stocked again until October, there are still some fish swimming around.
 The harder you work to find fish that other people haven't, the easier it will be to catch them.
 Go for a nice hike before you start casting, instead of just jumping out of the truck and going for it.
 Fishing with something that has rubber legs or is brightly colored usually works pretty well for these fish.
 Fishing dry- dropper rigs and double-nymph rigs are both very effective methods, as well as Euro Nymphing.
 These rivers really are a dealer's choice of how you want to spend your time fishing.
 After a big rain, the East Fork and North Mills usually stay muddy a little while longer than most rivers.
-Be on the lookout for terrestrials while you are on the river; they have been showing up more and more every day.
+Be on the lookout for terrestrials while you are on the river; they have been hot and heavy lately.

 Flies: Girdle Bug 12-14, Morrish Dirty Bird 16-18, Squirmy Worm 12-16, Jig Perdigon 16-18, Hot Head Squirrel Leech 10, Soft Hackle 14-18, Sparkle Minnow 8-10